dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/AutoscalingInACA/README.md

 3. Click on the dashboard URL in the top right corner
 4. Search for your orchestration instance ID
 5. Review the execution details

-The dashboard visualizes the sequential nature of function chaining, making it easy to see the flow of data from one activity to the next throughout the order processing workflow.